Backpacking Machu Picchu: My Experience

 Without a doubt the most popular destination in Peru (and an arguable contender for South America overall), Machu Picchu is always a good idea when heading to this continent.

-In this article we’ll cover what the trek looks like, how to get to Machu Picchu, as well as some of our best tips to get the most out of a trip.
+In this article, we’ll cover what the trek looks like, how to get to Machu Picchu, as well as some of our best tips to get the most out of a trip.

 *Also just to mention here, this article will go over the hike that starts along the hidroeléctrica track and heads to Aguascalientes.
 Of course there’s the popular Inca trail too, but since I haven’t done this I won’t be covering it.